-Vinales is no secret & everyday, tourists arrive by the busload.
+Everyday, tourists arrive by the busload from Havana to Vinales.
 The main street is lined with casas, restaurants & bars – Vinales on a budget is a little difficult to achieve but we’ll show you how to make the best of a not-so-bad situation!

 Parque Nacional Vinales

 Parque Nacional Vinales is situated in the town’s backyard – make that it’s front & side yards too.
-It’s the #1 attraction & you simply must get out into the countryside, especially Valle de Silencio.
+It’s the #1 on our list of things to do in Vinales & you simply must get out into the countryside, especially Valle de Silencio.

 The landscape is a patchwork of lush green valleys & rust-red fields, surrounded by those famed, craggy limestone cliffs.